Start Paying Quarterly Taxes

 When you’re self-employed, you need to do thorough and organized bookkeeping, this is important for both internal projection as well as tax preparation.
 Specifically, you’ll want to keep track of your income from month to month, along with your taxes paid each quarter.
 If you have income from multiple sources (many self-employed workers do), make sure you track how much you’ve made from each source.
 This is extremely important when it comes time to do your taxes because, unlike in a traditional position, you won’t be receiving a W-2 with all of your earnings information at the end of the year.
 You might receive a 1099, which would include your earnings from the issuing client, but you shouldn’t count on this.

 Maximize Retirement Contributions

 Another potential drawback to being self-employed is that you’re 100% in-charge of planning and saving for your own retirement, and you won’t have contributions from an employer.
 Consider opening an SEP-IRA, which is a popular retirement fund choice for those who are self-employed.
 From there, do your best to make your maximum allowed annual contribution, which will help you out in terms of deductions come tax time.

 Work With a Tax Professional

 Last but certainly not least, consider working with a tax professional to help you with your tax preparation–at least during your first year of self-employment.
+You could also use an online service like H&R Block, and there may even be some h&r block promo code discounts you can take advantage of.
 The process of completing and filing a tax return when you’re self-employed can be a bit complicated and daunting, so it can be nice to have the additional peace of mind of having your taxes prepared by a professional.